RiqqiAmru/motorkawanku-be/README.md

     -   [x] admin can update the user data -> change the role, name, email,
     -   [x] admin can delete the user ->deleted user not really deleted, but only change the status to inactive, and can be seen by the admin or activated again
     -   [x] admin cannot delete another admin (can only delete itself)
-    -   [ ] data tables and pagination
-    -   [ ] user with default password will get a alert to change their password, the alert cannot be hide itself

 -   data investasi